fattureincloud/api-filter/README.md

 The library returns a class-based representation of the filter, that can be used to generate the actual filter to apply to your API requests.

+## Disclaimer
+This library is currently focused on parsing and building the representation of the query, it does not validate the query itself.
+For example, it doesn't check if a field exists or if it is supported by your filters, and it doesn't enforce permissions checks on the query.
+You should take care of it on your own.

+Even if this filter uses a grammar that should reduce the risk of [SQL Injection](https://owasp.org/www-community/attacks/SQL_Injection), you should adopt some strategy to validate the filters and avoid executing unsafe queries.

 ## Install

 Via Composer